 All men wish happiness for themselves and their families.
 Most Men today are not really happy or much less than they could be if they really had time to enjoy life.
 Real joy and true happiness have been replaced by materialism, work, stress, pleasure, glory, celebrity, success or hope to attain celebrity and success, faith and disease.
 Never have Men been so weak and sick in their bodies as in modern times.
 Nevertheless the messages that the media and doctors give us asserts the opposite.
 But in reality if we look a bit into the past we will find that there were no hospitals because they were not necessary, no doctors because all communities knew how to maintain health, little disease, no cancer, no obesity, no baldness, great strength and physical stamina and a very long life often 125 years and more.
 Formerly in aboriginal nations where wisdom was a part of life, people left this world healthy with all their lucidity, transition being a choice.
 All these facts of our history have been hidden by the current system, because this system feeds on our sweat and blood and needs our ignorance to continue.
 But the reality for those who know the true history of humanity is quite different from the one taught in schools today.

 This book does not want to return to the past but rather initiate a cogitation that would incorporate current technological tools in a new world that will bring together the best of both worlds simultaneously.

 This essential work for our future and that of the children of our children begins in our thoughts.
 It is necessary to educate our brains to determine what is true.
-Not because some authority said it is true but because we know its true.
-We should no longer rely on belief and faith but on knowledge and wisdom.
+Not because some authority said it is true but because we know it’s true.
+We should no longer rely on belief, faith or someone else’s thinking to determine the course of our lives but on knowledge, wisdom and our own thoughts.